Skip to Content

 Animator’s Palate

-If you follow our blog, you know how much I LOVE Animator’s Palate.
+I LOVE Animator’s Palate.
 It is on every ship, but each experience is totally different.

-This time, you are part of the animation process.
+On the Disney Magic, guests are part of the animation process.

 You will get a sheet of paper when you arrive.
 On it, you will draw a stick figure person.
 Then as dinner progresses, you will actually get to see your stick figure come to life.
 Absolutely amazing.